-Smart city consultancy selection hanging fire
+Smart City consultancy selection hanging fire

-The original deadline for submission of the proposal, which was fixed in December this year, was shifted to March 25 next year, as the Central government added more places to the Smart city list.
+The original deadline for submission of the proposal, which was fixed in December this year, was shifted to March 25 next year, as the Central government added more names to the Smart City list.

 As per the rules, the consultancy has to be selected at least 100 days before the proposal submission date, to allow it enough time for the preparation.
 With the new dates, the civic body is well within the schedule, but the Corporation has already had a few missteps in the consultancy selection process.